ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Like the Mulberry Wing, Black Dash is univoltine throughout its small range, and has a relatively concentrated flight time in Massachusetts, from mid-June to mid-August, with peak numbers in the middle two weeks of July.
 Good numbers are actually seen in many locations during the first week in July (http://www.naba.org/chapters/nabambc/flight-dates-chart.asp).

-Black Dash’s flight has extended into August in at least 13 of the 19 years under review.
-The five latest sightings 1991-2009 are 8/10/1994 Rockport D. Savich and C. Tibbits; 8/9/2004 Chelmsford T. Whelan; 8/8/1992 Easton T. Dodd; 8/6/2006 Rockport D. Savich and C. Tibbits; and 8/6/1993 Easton T. Dodd.
-The Atlas late date was 8/10/1986 Sharon B. Cassie.
-These are all later than Scudder’s late date of July 27, though that date was probably simply the result of his limited number of specimens.
+Latest sightings: In the same 23 years, 1991-2013, the six latest "last sightings" are 8/10/1994 Rockport D. Savich and C. Tibbits; 8/9/2004 Chelmsford T. Whelan; 8/8/1992 Easton T. Dodd; 8/6/2006 Rockport D. Savich and C. Tibbits; 8/6/1993 Easton T. Dodd; and 8/5/2011 Stockbridge, M. Arey.
+The Atlas late date was 8/10/1986 Sharon, B. Cassie.

 Outlook